Caltagirone is an Italian town of 37.953 inhabitants in the metropolitan city of Catania in Sicily.

 The collections are currently organized as follows: Archaeological section, which offers a significant overview of the archaeological wealth of the area and the city itself; Pinacoteca, which presents a collection of high quality paintings, evidence of the city’s rich artistic activity, before and after the 1693 earthquake; historical collection of museums, which allows, through epigraphs, sculptures, paintings, objects and furniture, an important view on the role of the “Universitas”, in the sacred, secular and civil areas.

-Absolutely amazing are the collection of Privileges, granted to the city since the Norman era, and that of the paintings of the late nineteenth and early twentieth centuries, with works by Lo Jacono, Ciardi, Caprile, Bazzaro, Nitti, Esposito, Corrado and others.
+Absolutely amazing is the collection of Privileges, granted to the city since the Norman era, as well as the paintings from the late nineteenth and early twentieth centuries, featuring works by Lo Jacono, Ciardi, Caprile, Bazzaro, Nitti, Esposito, Corrado, and others.
+As part of the Sicilian discovery 8-day itinerary, visitors can explore these artistic and historical treasures.
+Additionally, the nearby Libertini Palace offers services to the public, including archives, a library, an ethno-anthropological laboratory, a teaching room, and a restoration laboratory, enriching the cultural experience.